How a model learns: training and inference

 This is post 4 of 8 in the Foundations series.

-Training: the expensive event
+Training: the expensive part

 - Show the model an example from the training data.

-- Have it make a prediction.
+- Let it make a prediction.

 - Repeat.
 A few billion times.